 When the Spaniards conquered Nopala in 1522 the city was renamed Santos Reyes Nopatlán, the Santos Reyes refers to the Christian traditional accounts of Three Kings or Wise Men who brought gold, frankincense and myrrh to the newly born Jesus in Bethlehem.
 In the town's main intersection, a statue of the Three Kings has been erected.
 Over time, Santos Reyes Nopatlán's name was shorten to Santos Reyes Nopala.

 The city of Nopala has had three different locations since its founding.
 The first city Cerro Iglesía was built about 5 kilometers outside of the current Nopala.
 It was established around 800 BCE and abandoned for unknown reasons around 700 CE.
 Around 700 CE the population moved to Arroyo de Piedra.
 After the Spanish conquest, the population moved to its current population.

-The places you should see include the city hall with its stelae, the old church and the Devil's Pool.
+The places you should see include the city hall with its stelae, the Cultural Center (and museum), the old church and the Devil's Pool.

 When you arrive at Nopala, you will probably want to stretch your legs, so go to City Hall or as they say in Spanish the Agencia Municipal.
 The people of Nopala moved the stelae from the near by ruins in the 1960's and cemented them into their newly built City Hall in 1974.
 I have a heard number of reasons for this including to stop people from stealing them and to stop Mexico City from taking them to put into their museums.